-According to Reeves et al. (1), adolescent athletes in team sports are under-represented within the stress and coping literature, and research in this area is highly recommended.
-This article will therefore examine football academy players' perceived stress, and coach-athlete relationships, and how they are related to selfassessed skills.
-More specifically me investigate whether there were differences in perceived stress and the coach-athlete relationship between athletes with high perceived skill, average perceived skill, and low perceived skill.
+According to Reeves et al. [1], adolescent athletes in team sports are under-represented within the stress and coping literature, and research in this area is highly recommended.
+This article will therefore examine football academy players' perceived stress, and coach-athlete relationships, and how they are related to self-assessed skills.
+More specifically, it was investigated that whether there were differences in perceived stress and the coach-athlete relationship between athletes with high perceived skill, average perceived skill, and low perceived skill.